monkeyx-net/PortMaster-Build-Templates/README.md

 go: downloading golang.org/x/image v0.29.0
 ```

 Also needed to add a golang repo but this step would have been needed no matter what build process was chosen.
-These steps will documented as part of the buid process.
+These steps will documented as part of the build process.

 ## Pre Requisites